a0x8o/flink/docs/dev/stream/operators/windows.md

 The example shows a `ProcessWindowFunction` that counts the elements in a window.
 In addition, the window function adds information about the window to the output.

 <span class="label label-danger">Attention</span> Note that using `ProcessWindowFunction` for simple aggregates such as count is quite inefficient.
-The next section shows how a `ReduceFunction` can be combined with a `ProcessWindowFunction` to get both incremental aggregation and the added information of a `ProcessWindowFunction`.
+The next section shows how a `ReduceFunction` or `AggregateFunction` can be combined with a `ProcessWindowFunction` to get both incremental aggregation and the added information of a `ProcessWindowFunction`.

 ### ProcessWindowFunction with Incremental Aggregation

-A `ProcessWindowFunction` can be combined with either a `ReduceFunction` or a `FoldFunction` to incrementally aggregate elements as they arrive in the window.
+A `ProcessWindowFunction` can be combined with either a `ReduceFunction`, an `AggregateFunction`, or a `FoldFunction` to incrementally aggregate elements as they arrive in the window.
 When the window is closed, the `ProcessWindowFunction` will be provided with the aggregated result.
 This allows to incrementally compute windows while having access to the